-Partial covid-19 lockdown in Germany prioritizes in-person schools over dining out

-“If this speed of new infections remains, we will soon reach the limits of our health-care system,” she said.
-“It’s clear we must act, and we must act now.”

-Germany — praised for its response in the first wave of the pandemic — has now lost control contact tracing, she said, with health authorities unable to identify where 75 percent of new infections come from.
+Merkel says Germany has lost control of coronavirus as country goes into lockdown

-The surge of coronavirus cases in Germany is part of a massive second wave in Europe, and similar measures were expected to be announced across the border in France, with President Emmanuel Macron scheduled to make an evening address.
+Similar measures were expected to be announced across the border in France, with President Emmanuel Macron scheduled to make an evening address.
 Switzerland also imposed new restrictions on Wednesday.

+As she outlined the measures in a news conference in Berlin, Merkel noted that the number of patients in the country’s intensive care units had doubled in the past 10 days.

+“If the tempo of infections stays the same, we will reach the capacity of our healthcare system within weeks,” she said.
+“That’s why it’s completely clear that we need to act, and act now.”

+Germany has witnessed a rapid deterioration of its virus response, after being praised in the first wave of the pandemic.
+Germany’s contact tracing program — paired with mandatory quarantines — had been held up as a model of how to contain outbreaks.
+Now, German health authorities are now unable to identify where 75 percent of new infections come from.

+“We no longer have control of the spread of the virus,” Merkel said.

+Countries across Europe have sought to avoid a return of national lockdowns — but countries are finding that more targeted, piecemeal measures may not be sufficient.
+Appeals to Germans to reduce contacts in recent weeks failed to slow the growth in new cases.

 While Germany has greater ICU capacity than most countries in Europe and fewer daily cases than France, Spain and Britain, infections have been growing exponentially.
 Germany recorded 14,964 new cases on Wednesday, doubling from just a week earlier.

+Parties and gatherings in public and private spaces were “unacceptable,” Merkel said.
+Social sacrifices must be made to ensure that schools and kindergartens can remain open, she said.

 Industry groups said a new lockdown would be a “death blow.”
-As Merkel and state leaders hashed out new measures over a video call, hundreds of restaurant and bar owners marched to the Chancellery.
+As Merkel and state leaders hashed out new measures over a video call, thousands of restaurant and bar owners marched to the Chancellery.
 A van pulled a coffin on a trailer with the words “Entertainment Sector” on the side.
+Merkel said closed businesses would receive financial assistance.

 The closures were a “very hard decision,” Health Minister Jens Spahn, who himself came down with coronavirus last week, told German radio.
 But it was necessary, he said.